 James Porter was listed in the 1825 Philadelphia Directory as a “copper plate engraver” at 220 Walnut.
 He is likely best known for engraving one of the earliest facsimiles of the Declaration of Independence (the Binns edition of 1819).

 The plates apparently were purchased by Robert Desilver.
-He published an “improved to 1826” edition of the Price-Strother map, known in a single copy in the Bibliothèque nationale de France.
+He published an “improved to 1826” revision of the Price-Strother map.
+No advertisements for this revised issue have been found.
+Two surviving copies of the 1826 map are known, one in the Bibliothèque nationale de France and the other in The MacLean Collection.

 Scanned and available on line at http://goo.gl/Yzoiz